-The centre comprised of a two storey, five bed-roomed bungalow which was found to be homely, suitably decorated and overall in a good state of repair - See Reg 27 below regarding some minor maintenance issues.
+The centre comprised of a two storey, five bed-roomed bungalow which was found to be homely, suitably decorated and overall in a good state of repair - See Regulation 27 below regarding some worn surfaces in the kitchen.
 The house was found to be a suitable size and layout for the four residents.
-Each of the residents had their own bedroom which they had personalised according to their individual tastes and preferences.
+Each of the residents had their own bedroom which the inspector observed they had personalised according to their individual tastes and preferences.